oLd-Y/blog/content/post/Atomic Habits 读后感/index.md

 - If you can manage to stick with this strategy, each context will become associated with a particular habit and mode of thought.

-- **2024/05/23 发表想法**

-    比如我把手机留在了工作室，回屋就是睡觉的，结果习惯了之后很快就睡着了。

-    > 原文：Small changes in context can lead to large changes in behavior over time.

-###  **第一十四章 7: The Secret to Self-Control**

-- congressmen

-- stunned

-- a flurry of

-- was one of the researchers in charge

-- upended

-- relapsed

-- engulfed

-- clinic

-- devoid

-- rehab

-- tremendous

 - Instead, “ disciplined” people are better at structuring their lives in a way that does not require heroic willpower and self-control.
 In other words, they spend less time in tempting situations.

-- perseverance

-- grit

-- autocatalytic

-- sluggish

-- Once you notice something, you begin to want it.

-###  **第一十六章 8: How to Make a Habit Irresistible**

-- herring gulls

-- beak

-- newly hatched chicks

-- peck this spot

-- greylag goose

-- ground-nesting bird

-- waddle over

-- billiard ball

-- lightbulb

-- **2024/06/01 发表想法**

-    还比如人们所熟知的公牛会撞向红色的物品。动物包括人类的大脑天生就制定好了某些程序，会对某些特征或者场景作出特定的反应，比如人们看到点赞多的视频，也会顷向于点赞。

-    > 原文：Like the baby gulls automatically pecking at red dots, the greylag goose was following an instinctive rule: When I see a round object nearby, I must roll it back into the nest.
+- Like the baby gulls automatically pecking at red dots, the greylag goose was following an instinctive rule: When I see a round object nearby, I must roll it back into the nest.
 The bigger the round object, the harder I should try to get it.

 - exaggerated